GomoAtDVT/AiChef/README.md

 - 🧠 AI-Powered Recipes: Uses Gemini AI to generate creative and contextual recipes based on user-provided ingredients.
 - 📝 Markdown Rendering: Displays AI responses with proper formatting using markdown rendering packages.
 - 🎨 Tailwind CSS Styling: Clean, responsive, and modern UI built with Tailwind.
--⚡ Fast & Interactive: Built with React for a smooth and dynamic user experience.
+- ⚡Fast & Interactive: Built with React for a smooth and dynamic user experience.

 ### 🛠️ Tech Stack
 - Frontend: React.js